Advanced Search

 In Buddhist writings many different systems of belief and tradition are explained.
 These are referred to as vehicles, the vehicles of divine beings and human beings and the low vehicle (Hinayana), the great vehicle (Mahayana), and the vehicle of Tantra.

-The vehicles of human and divine beings here refer to the system which outlines the methods and techniques for bringing about a betterment within this life or attaining a favourable rebirth in the future as a human or god.
-Such a system highlights the importance of maintaining good behaviour.
-By performing good deeds and refraining from negative actions we can lead righteous lives and be able to maintain a favourable rebirth in the future.
+The vehicles of human and divine beings here refer to the system which outlines the methods and techniques for bringing about a betterment within this life or attaining a favorable rebirth in the future as a human or god.
+Such a system highlights the importance of maintaining good behavior.
+By performing good deeds and refraining from negative actions we can lead righteous lives and be able to maintain a favorable rebirth in the future.

 The Buddha also spoke of another category of vehicle, the Brahma vehicle, which comprises techniques of meditation by which a person withdraws his or her attention from external objects and draws the mind within, trying to cultivate single-pointed concentration.
 Through such techniques one is able to attain the highest form of life possible within cyclic existence.